-If your vision becomes more blurred or your eye becomes more painful please contact the Birmingham and Midland Eye Centre A&E on 0121 507 6780.
-The department is open 7 days a week between 9am-7pm.
+If your vision becomes more blurred or your eye becomes more painful please contact the Birmingham and Midland Eye Centre A&E on 0121 507 4440 (option 1).
+The department is open seven days a week between 9am to 7pm.